palkeo/pakala/README.md

 It also does a bit of "fuzzing", to unblock itself in certain situations when pure symbols would not work.
 That means it tries various concrete values.

-It aims at being simple, clean, and have a good test coverage.

 How does it work
 ----------------